Adrienne Terblanche

 ‘That’s the thin end of a wedge.
 If women vote, they’ll be standing for parliament next.’
 She steers me away as if protecting me from a contagion.
 ‘Don’t even look.
 Half of them aren’t wearing corsets.’

-A devotee of corsetry, my guardian has penned more letters on the subject than any other, not only to The Englishwomen’s Domestic Magazine, but to such august publications as The Times and The Lancet.
+A devotee of corsetry, my guardian has penned letters on the subject to such august publications as The Times and The Lancet.
 She advocates narrowing the waist early.
-A girl who has spent fifteen years without stays and whose waist has thickened to a stout twenty-four inches would have to endure severely tight lacing to reduce it to eighteen.
+A girl who has spent fifteen years without stays and whose waist has thickened to a stout twenty-eight inches would have to endure severely tight lacing to reduce it to twenty-four.
 Unimaginable discomfort.
 Mrs Kesby locked me into a pair of stays at age seven, only removing them for baths.
-Thus, my waist never grew larger than eighteen inches and I did not undergo enforced reduction.
+Thus, my waist never grew larger than twenty-four inches, and I did not undergo enforced reduction.
 Another example of Mrs Kesby’s benevolence.

-When we approach the library, a dark-haired young man in workmen’s clothes loiters outside.
-Though not tall, he has an upright stance.
-Despite his shabby attire, there is something entrancing about his tanned skin and black hair.
-Thread a ring through his ear and voila!—a pirate from one of my novels.
-A different sort of young man from those on Mrs Kesby’s list.
-For a brief moment, our eyes meet.
+The library’s cool interior smelling of leather and paper provides a calm contrast to the heated atmosphere outside.
+Few people occupy the space, and my attention is drawn to a dark-haired young man in workmen’s clothes, the sole occupant of a reading desk.
+Despite his shabby attire, there is something entrancing about his curly black hair and tanned skin.
+Thread a ring through his ear and he could be a pirate from one of my novels—a different sort of young man from those on Mrs Kesby’s list.
+He raises his head as we approach and for a moment, our eyes meet.
 I feel a little unsteady.

 That evening, Father arrives at the manor for his regular business meeting with Mrs Kesby.
 Usually, he barely acknowledges me and continues his discussion concerning the paper mill during dinner.
 I prefer it that way.
 He doesn’t understand me as a parent should and only finds fault.
 I dread his scrutiny and his inevitable criticisms.
 But as we tuck into our lamb chops, he addresses me.